Israel assesses Hamas may not be able to return all remaining dead hostages, sources say

 Barbara Leaf, Assistant Secretary of State for Middle Eastern Affairs under President Joe Biden, told CNN: “It’s been the case from the outset that they (Hamas) have not had control over all of the hostages.”
 Leaf said recovering the remains of some of the dead hostages could be difficult.
 “It’s far more likely they can recover all of the living hostages,” she said.

-It is unclear how this uncertainty could affect the current round of crucial talks in Egypt.
+It is unclear how this uncertainty could affect the efforts to finalize the deal announced on Wednesday.
 One Israeli source said that Israel’s official position is that Hamas is responsible for all the deceased hostages and the Israeli government expects all of them to be returned.
 The source said that Hamas might use the uncertainty over its ability to return all the dead hostages to draw out the implementation of any ceasefire arrangements, and to insist that it would not return all remaining hostages until Israel agrees to a full military withdrawal from Gaza.

 Another Israeli source expressed concern that Netanyahu might use the uncertainty as a pretext to derail talks.
 Critics of the Israeli prime minister, including opposition leaders and families of hostages, have repeatedly accused him of deliberately undermining negotiations to end the war, alleging he imposes new conditions for political reasons, particularly when agreements appear close.